 The Company has entered into certain policies that transfer insufficient risk under U.S. GAAP to be accounted for as reinsurance transactions and thus are recorded under deposit accounting guidance.
 These agreements have been recorded as deposit liabilities which are initially recorded at an amount equal to the payments received.
 Each deposit liability accrues at a rate equal to the internal rate of return of the payment receipts and obligations due during the life of the agreement.
+Once the accrual of payment receipts equals the value of cash flows received, the Company's deposit liability is reduced to nil.
 Where the timing and/or amount of future payments are uncertain, cash flows reflecting the Company's actuarially determined best estimates are utilized.

-As at December 31, 2021, total deposit assets and liabilities were \$nil (2020: \$nil). \$3,247,510 (2020: \$3,555,479) was recorded in the statements of income and comprehensive income as "net investment income" related to the income on deposit accounted for policies for the year ended December 31, 2021.
+As at December 31, 2023, total deposit assets and liabilities were \$nil (2022: \$nil). \$2,488,242 (2022: \$2,795,617) was recorded in the statements of income and comprehensive income as "net investment income" related to the income on deposit accounted for policies for the year ended December 31, 2023.